How to Make the Most of Nature in 2025

 Consider Forest Bathing:

-If your days are particularly stressful, or if you are interested in trying the now ever so popular, forest bathing (Shinrin-Yoku), Switzerland has plenty of forests to immerse yourself in.
+If your days are particularly stressful or if you are interested in trying the now ever so popular, forest bathing (Shinrin-Yoku), Switzerland has plenty of forests.

 We particularly like the Teufelskeller Nature Reserve in Baden.
 The forest is gorgeous in the autumn when the colors are intense and the mushrooms are abundant.